-Cryotherapy involves using liquid nitrogen to freeze warts on the feet.
-At my FootDr, we use a pressurised canister with a spray tip or contact probe.
-Each wart receives three applications in each appointment, with each application lasting between 20 and 30 seconds, depending on the size of the wart.
-The treatment is carried out quickly, and we have a good success rate when using cryotherapy to treat warts in both children and adults.
+Cryotherapy involves using liquid nitrogen to freeze plantar warts on the feet.
+At My FootDr, we use a pressurised canister with a spray tip or contact probe.
+Each plantar wart receives three applications in each appointment, with each application lasting between 20 and 30 seconds, depending on the size of the plantar wart.
+The treatment is carried out quickly, and we have a good success rate when using cryotherapy to treat plantar warts in both children and adults.

-Due to a wart’s extensive network of microvessels (blood vessels within the wart), debriding the callus may cause small pin-point bleeds.
-Again, this is normal and is actually a good sign for a podiatrist, as it indicates that the callus is gone and true verruca tissue has been exposed so the treatment will work directly on it.
+Due to a plantar wart’s extensive network of micro vessels (blood vessels within the wart), debriding the callus may cause small pin-point bleeds.
+Again, this is normal and is actually a good sign for a podiatrist, as it indicates that the callus is gone, and true verruca tissue has been exposed so the treatment will work directly on it.

-Cryotherapy starts and each lesion is treated.
-The treatment itself is somehwat uncomfortable, but quite bearable.
-The frozen skin becomes white (cells of the tissue freezing), and will take approximately 30 seconds to thaw.
+Cryotherapy will then start and each lesion is treated.
+The treatment itself is mildly uncomfortable, but quite bearable.
+The frozen skin becomes white as the cells of tissue freeze, and will take approximately 30 seconds to thaw.

 A follow-up appointment will be booked after the cryotherapy to monitor the lesion.
-As plantar warts are caused by a virus, the lifespan of the war depends on your immune response to the treatment, to clear away the wart tissue.
+As plantar warts are caused by a virus, the lifespan of the wart depends on your immune response to the treatment clearing away the wart tissue.
 This may require further treatments with cryotherapy over a period of a few weeks to destroy all of the infected tissue.
 Compared to other treatments, most people find freezing the most effective and the least time-consuming.

 Cryotherapy is the use of extreme cold as part of a medical treatment.
 In podiatry, cryotherapy is used to freeze plantar warts, or verruca’s, to remove infected tissue and treat the warts.